 Undeterred, and in a complete break with tradition, Edward embarked on a career in the theatre, working for Andrew Lloyd-Webber's Really Useful company.
 In 1993 he formed his own company, Ardent Productions, under the name of Edward Windsor.
 The company dealt generally with films and documentaries, mainly about the Royal family, which lead to further criticism that Edward was using his royal connections for his personal gain.The wedding of Edward and Sophie

 When his nephew, Prince William, started at St. Andrew's University in Scotland, a television crew from Ardent filmed the Prince, breaking the agreement made between the royals and the media regarding William's privacy and causing friction with his elder brother Charles and further embarrassing media criticism in the tabloid newspapers.
 In 2002, Edward was encouraged to stand down from his position as Managing Director of Ardent Productions, to concentrate on his public duties.
 The company had reported large losses for every year but one.

-The Queen created Prince Edward Earl of Wessex and Viscount Severn prior to the occasion.
+In January 1999, Edward's engagement to his long term girlfriend, Sophie Rhys-Jones, the daughter of Christopher Rhys-Jones, a tyre salesman and Mary O'Sullivan, was announced.
+Their marriage took place at St. George's Chapel, Windsor Castle on 19 June 1999.
+The Queen created Prince Edward Earl of Wessex and Viscount Severn before the occasion.
 The title had not been used for over nine hundred years, the previous holder of the title Earl of Wessex had been Harold Godwineson, later Harold II, who was killed at the Battle of Hastings in 1066.
 Viscount Severn was chosen because of Sophie's family's links with the Welsh borders.